flobz/psa_car_controller/.github/ISSUE_TEMPLATE/bug_report.md

 Steps to reproduce the behavior:
 1. what command did you use
 2. when the bug append ?
+3. Does it persist after restarting the program?

 **Config file**
 Give the anonymize content of the config file